emscripten-core/emscripten/site/source/docs/compiling/Building-Projects.rst

 Building Projects
 =================

-Emscripten provides two simple scripts that configure your makefiles to use :ref:`emcc <emccdoc>` as a drop-in replacement for *gcc* — in most cases the rest of your project’s current build system remains unchanged.
+Emscripten provides two scripts that configure your makefiles to use :ref:`emcc <emccdoc>` as a drop-in replacement for *gcc* — in most cases the rest of your project’s current build system remains unchanged.

 .. _building-projects-build-system: